 When someone else’s wrongful conduct causes you to suffer personal injuries, they should be held accountable for all of the resulting injuries and damages that you incur.
 As our attorneys at Gary C. Johnson, P.S.C. know, what initially seems like a minor injury often leads to more serious physical and financial consequences.

 Insurance companies often try to settle claims quickly for an amount that is only a fraction of what your claim is actually worth.
-Our personal injury attorneys will help to place a value on your claim that compensates you for all of your injuries and damages.
+Our Lexington personal injury lawyers will help to place a value on your claim that compensates you for all of your injuries and damages.
 We will not let an insurance company offer you a lowball settlement, and we will pursue maximum compensation in all settlement negotiations and at trial if necessary, even against tough cases that may involve our Lexington truck accident attorneys.

 When you hear about the types of “damages” that can be recovered in a personal injury case, this is referring to the amount of compensation a victim can receive.
-One of the most important factors in a personal injury case is determining the total amount that your injuries have cost a victim monetarily, physically, and mentally.
+One of the most important factors in an injury case is determining the total amount that your injuries have cost a victim monetarily, physically, and mentally.
 There are various types of damages that can be recovered.

 Compensatory damages are those that are intended to compensate the injured plaintiff for what has happened to them.
 These can include:

 The fault is proven in a case by examining the totality of the evidence available.
 To prove that a defendant’s negligence was to blame for the injury, it needs to be shown that the defendant:

 Proving fault may also involve showing that the defendant’s actions were intentional and done with a designed purpose or with the certainty of the outcome to the plaintiff.
 If you were injured by an unsafe product, please reach out to a product liability attorney in Lexington today.

 Our skilled Lexington personal injury attorneys are skilled in handling a broad range of Kentucky injury claims.
 Injury cases that we frequently manage include: